SimonMaracine/Getting-Things-Done/README.md

 have been `cryptographically hashed` and `salted`, but because the communication is not secured by a layer like `TLS`, it was not really worth securing the passwords.

+## Closing Thoughts

+This project was a pretty good learning experience in my opinion, but still I wish that I had more time to finish it and better implement the requirements and the network communication.
+This was my first big Android project, but it was not the first time that I tinkered with network communication over the TCP protocol.
+I'm looking forward one day to build a proper client-server communication in my personal projects.

 ## Gallery

 ![Log In Screen](/images/1.jpeg)